Why Lithium?

 “The worldwide lithium battery market is expected to grow by a factor of 5 to 10 in the next decade.”

-Our Minas Gerais Lithium Project currently encompasses 57 mineral rights spread over approximately 58,774 acres (238 km2).
-Several of our mineral rights are located adjacent to or near mineral rights that belong to a large publicly traded competitor company which has demonstrated through extensive drilling the presence of lithium deposits totaling over 80 million tons, according to its publicly available filings.
+Several of our mineral rights are located adjacent to or near mineral rights that belong to a large publicly traded competitor company which has demonstrated through extensive drilling the presence of lithium deposits totaling over 100 million tons, according to its publicly available filings.